 What is Augmentative and Alternative Communication (AAC)?

-- Can be unaided (using just your body such as facial expression, gestures, signs) or aided (using objects, pictures (line drawings or photos, or text)
+- It can be unaided (using just your body, such as facial expressions, gestures, and signs) or aided (using objects, pictures (line drawings, photos, or text).

 Why AAC?